lstipakov/lstipakov-ruuvi.github.io/README.md

 * Edits to improve clarity
 * Additional annotated examples for others to follow
 * Additional content that would help provide a complete understanding of the Ruuvi platform
-* Translations to other languages

 Making a contribution is as simple as forking this repository, making edits to your fork, and contributing those edits as a pull request.
 For more information on how to make a pull request, see [Github's documentation](https://help.github.com/articles/using-pull-requests/).

-### License
+### Attributions and license

-These files have been made available online through a [Creative Commons Attribution-ShareAlike 3.0 license](http://creativecommons.org/licenses/by-sa/3.0/us/).
+The motor of this documentation is derived from https://github.com/spark/docs that is licensed using [Creative Commons Attribution-ShareAlike 3.0 license](http://creativecommons.org/licenses/by-sa/3.0/us/).
+Everything in this repository is licensed using same license.

 You are welcome to distribute, remix, and use these files for commercial purposes.
 If you do so, please attribute the original design to Spark Labs, Inc. both on the website and on the physical packaging of the product or in the instruction manual.
 All derivative works must be published under the same or a similar license.